BlissCatalyst/Sprint-Challenge--Testing/README.md

 1. What is the point of `Test Driven Development`?
 What do you think about this approach?
    > Test Driven Development allows you to have complete confidence in your code.
 It also allows you to catch any mistakes really quickly.
 You can see changes, and you can see what breaks if you change something about your code.
 1. Mention three types of automated tests.
    > 1: You have unit testing - which allows you to test small pieces of code to ensure they are written correctly.
 2: Component testing is specific to React.
 It allows you to make sure the right thing is getting displayed at the right time and if it is getting displayed at all.
-3: You can also perform asynchronos tests that allow you to test how an api will respond.
+3: You can also perform asynchronos tests called integration tests that allow you to test how an api will respond.

 ## Project Set Up